robert/robert.github.com/_posts/2019-07-23-maximizing-profit-and-evaluating-success-as-a-craigslist-seller.md

 og_image: https://robertheaton.com/images/craig-cover.png
 published: false
 ---
 I've been hocking my family's treasured possessions on Craigslist.
 We're moving out of San Francisco, and where we're going we don't need  Herman Miller office chairs with broken central pistons.
 I completed my first sale three weeks ago, offloading some of my old Nintendo 64 games to what I hope is a good new home.
 When the buyer came to collect the games he gave me ten bucks more than the price we'd agreed, apparently because he thought I had fleeced myself so hard.
-I suppose I'm glad that he got a good deal, but I would have preferred it if at least a bit more of the transaction's surplus value had gone to me.
+I suppose I'm glad that he got a good deal, but I would have preferred it if I'd captured at least a bit more of the transaction's surplus value.

 <img src="/images/craig-cover.png" />